 It's an honor to work with so many great people and organizations that organize camps for children and their families.
-Below is an overview of the current camps Children's Harbor partners with.
+Below is an overview of the current organizations Children's Harbor provides facilities grants to.

 Camps for visually impaired children; camps with families.
 AAPVI (Alabama Association for Parents of Children with Visual Impairments) is a support group for parents of children with visual impairments.